Chesar832/mle-prep/README.md

 📚 **Explanations**: Detailed guides on DevOps and MLOps concepts.
 🚀 **Tool Coverage**: Insights into popular tools and frameworks used in the industry.
 💼 **Career Focus**: This knowledge is intended to help people to land a job of Machine Learning Engineer.

----

-✨ Let's learn and grow together in the exciting world of DevOps and MLOps!